 The Small Business Administrations (SBA) has announced plans to disclose the names, addresses, postal codes, demographics and industry codes of borrowers who have received at least $ 150,000.
-The SBA says it will not disclose specific loan amounts, as loans are grouped into one of five categories: $ 150,000 to $ 350,000; $ 350,000 to $ 1 million; $ 1 to $ 2 million; $ 2-5 million and $ 5-10 million.
+The SBA says it will not disclose specific loan amounts on how to file bankruptcy, as loans are grouped into one of five categories: $ 150,000 to $ 350,000; $ 350,000 to $ 1 million; $ 1 to $ 2 million; $ 2-5 million and $ 5-10 million.

 Three-quarters of the dollars loaned under the program fall into these five categories.
 “For PPP loans under $ 150,000, the totals will be published, aggregated by zip code, industry, business type and various demographic categories,” according to tweets sent by SBA administrator Jovita Carranza.

 A basic rule of crisis communications is that the more people who know about a fact, the more that fact will be made public.

 A lot of people will know about your loan.